katemyoung/checkout/README.md

 Product.new(003, "Kids T-shirt", 19.95)
 ```

-5. Create a new checkout using `co = Checkout.new(promotional_rules)`, passing it some promotional rules as an argument.
+5. Create a new checkout using `co = Checkout.new(promotional_rules)`, passing it some promotional rules as an argument, e.g. `co = Checkout.new([:ten_percent_off_over_60_pounds, :lavender_heart_multibuy])`
-The following promotional rules are available, and need to be passed in symbol form.
+The following promotional rules are available, and need to be passed as an array of symbols.
 You can pass in one promotion, both or none!
 - If you spend over £60, then you get 10% off your purchase. `:ten_percent_off_over_60_pounds`
 - If you buy 2 or more lavender hearts, then the price drops to £8.50. `:lavender_heart_multibuy`
 -  If you don't want to apply any promotional rules, you can simply leave them out e.g. `co = Checkout.new`